-A First Timer's Guide to Hiking the Tallest Mountain in the Contiguous U.S.
+A First Timer's Guide to Hiking America's Tallest Mountain

 35mm film photography and lessons learned from summiting California's 14,505 foot Mt.
-Whitney
+Whitney, top of the contiguous U.S.

 Kodak Ektar 100